 Bermuda’s bright, mild weather makes it a year-round destination.
 Summer, when the weather is warmest, draws the largest crowds, but even in winter, when temperatures dip, it’s rarely cold.
 Fall and winter evenings can be brisk, though, so pack layers.
 Hurricane season runs from June to November; large storms are rare.
 Rain showers, usually brief, aren’t uncommon, so pack for wet weather.
 There are festivities in Bermuda all year, especially sporting events.
 In March the Dark 'n Stormy World Par 3 Championship draws world-class golfers, in June sailors race 635 miles between the islands and Rhode Island during the Newport Bermuda Race, and in November fans descend for the World Rugby Classic.

-What are the top things to do in Bermuda?
+Top things to do in Bermuda

 Royal Naval Dockyard